justviliam/justviliam.github.io/_posts/2018-04-03-hanoi-bookshop.md

 The food was very good.
 I would say, that it is mid-ranged restaurant, but definitely worth it.

 Doesn't matter if you are a vegetarian or not.
 It's worth trying it.
 They have many great dishes.
 I'm sorry again, because I didn't take any pictures.
 I am still getting used to taking pictures of my food.
 Whatever, I guess I should just adjust to this trend.
 And especially cause I am writing this blog, haha.

+Let me know what kind of books did you buy :)